Food bank: Singapore

-Founded in 2012, The Food Bank Singapore is a registered charity and part of the Global Food Banking Network that has an outreach of over 50 countries.
-Food from the Heart and Jamiyah FoodBank are also 2 other food banks in the food-insecure nation of Singapore.
+Founded in 2012, Food Bank Singapore is a registered charity and part of the Global Food Banking Network that has an outreach of over 50 countries.
+Food from the Heart and Jamiyah FoodBank are two other food banks in the food-insecure nation of Singapore.

 Africa

 The Egyptian Food Bank was established in Cairo in 2006, and less than ten years later, food banks run on similar principles spread to other Arab countries in North Africa and the Middle East.

 In Sub-Saharan Africa, there are charity-run food banks that operate on a semi-commercial system that differs from both the more common "warehouse" and "frontline" models.
 In some rural least developed countries such as Malawi, food is often relatively cheap and plentiful for the first few months after the harvest but then becomes more and more expensive.
 Food banks in those areas can buy large amounts of food shortly after the harvest, and then as food prices start to rise, they sell it back to local people throughout the year at well below market prices.
 Such food banks will sometimes also act as centres to provide smallholders and subsistence farmers with various forms of support.

-Formed in 2009, Food Bank South Africa (Food Bank SA) is South Africa's national food banking network and a member of the Global Food Banking Network.
+Formed in 2009, Food Bank South Africa is South Africa's national food banking network and a member of the Global Food Banking Network.